ggozad/jarn.xmpp.core/README.rst

 This is a complex infrastructure so it can be hard to know what goes wrong sometimes.
 Do not despair, here are a few things to try:

 * Make sure your ejabberd is running.
 Connect to it normal client as the admin user.
-* Verify that http-binding is setup properly.
-Visiting ``http://localhost:8080/http-bind/`` should tell you it's working.
+* Verify that http-binding is setup properly on ejabberd.
+Visiting ``http://localhost:5280/http-bind`` should tell you it's working.
+* Verify that XMPP requests will get properly through your proxy.
+Visiting ``http://localhost:8080/http-bind/`` should give you the same result as above.
 * When you start your Zope instance in foreground you can verify the Twisted reactor is running fine:

   ::